José Alfredo Martínez de Hoz: Minister of Economy under Videla's administration

 By 1975, Argentina had considerably developed, but was nevertheless in the throes of some of the worst instability since 1930.
 Argentine public opinion turned to the military, who deposed Isabel Perón's weak regime in a March 1976 coup.

 Inheriting a wave of violence and 700% inflation, Jorge Rafael Videla called on Martínez de Hoz as Minister of Economy.

 Anxious to restore business confidence, announced a plan to further open Argentina's markets, believing that the country's national industry was inefficient and uncompetitive internationally.
 He moved to lessen Argentina's trade barriers quickly, which he believed to be a cause of economic isolation.
 He enjoyed the personal friendship of David Rockefeller, who facilitated Chase Manhattan Bank and International Monetary Fund loans of nearly US$1 billion following his appointment.

 He eliminated all price control systems.
 The black market and shortages disappeared; and he repealed the exchange control regime.
 A single floating exchange rate was born.

 He freed exports (removed existing prohibitions and quotas and export taxes were repealed) and imports (removed existing prohibitions, quotas, and licenses and gradually reduced import tariffs).

 He decreed a general freeze on wages, and instituted a value-added tax while rescinding the inheritance tax.
 This last measure allowed him to avoid paying taxes on the land and investments, valued at several billion dollars at the time, that he inherited from his father.
 As a result of the changes instituted by Martínez de Hoz, inflation fell sharply; but, many local retailers and home builders became incapable of coping with the fall in demand and declared bankruptcy.

-He eliminated political tariffs for public services and subsidized prices for fuels, to begin an honest look at the economy and the subsidies and overprotections for privileged sectors of the economy.
+He eliminated political tariffs for public services and subsidized prices for fuels, to begin a look at the economy and the subsidies and overprotections for privileged sectors of the economy.